Equivalence and Conditional Independence in Atomic Sheaf Logic: Atomic conditional independence

-We henceforth, impose global assumptions on our category $\sCat{C}$. \textbf{For the remainder of this section, let $\sCat{C}$ be a small category in which all maps are epimorphic with pairings and with independent-pullback structure satisfying the descent property.} As we have seen, $\Sur$ is one such category.
+We henceforth impose global assumptions on our category $\sCat{C}$. \begin{definition} We say that a small category $\sCat{C}$ has the \emph{requisite structure} if: every map in $\sCat{C}$ is an epimorphism, it has pairings, and it has independent-pullback structure satisfying the descent property. \end{definition}

+The reason for imposing the assumption that every map is an epimorphism is that it allows us to apply Lemma~\ref{lemma:weak-supports} and Proposition~\ref{proposition:product-supports}.
+Because the role of $\sCat{C}$ is to serve as the gateway to the category $\ShAt{\sCat{C}}$ of atomic sheaves, this assumption is very mild.
+As discussed at the end of Section~\ref{section:atomic-sheaves}, it is weaker than assuming that all representable presheaves are atomic sheaves.
+Moreover, every atomic sheaf topos is equivalent to $\ShAt{\sCat{C}}$ for some coconfluent small category $\sCat{C}$ in which every map is an epimorphism.